Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 Fixing this isn't hard if we add an additional big file that has all of the Roaringish Packed aligned to 64 byte boundry.
 So in the LMDB it self we only store a offset and length.
 But how we align the data ?

 This file will be [mmaped](https://man7.org/linux/man-pages/man2/mmap.2.html), so it's guarantee to be page aligned (4k), with this we know the alignment of the base of the file when constructing it, so we just pad some bytes before the begining of the next Roaringish Packed if needed.
-Easy right ?

 Also another small optimization that I thought it would make a bigger difference is to [madivese](https://man7.org/linux/man-pages/man2/madvise.2.html) the retrieved range as sequential read.